OpenState-SDN/openstate.p4/mac_learning/README.md

 # mac_learning.p4

-Guide to test the mac learning application
+Guide to test the Mac Learning application

-To start the application write in the command line
+To start the application run the following command:

     ./run_demo.bash